 Should there be any reported health damage originating from the imported food, the MHLW will make prompt notification to quarantine stations in the case of a food before importation and to local governments in the case of a food, etc. already released into the domestic market and at the same time will take necessary measures to prevent further expansion of the damage.

-(iii) Instructions, etc. to importers for the prevention of the recurrence a.
-Investigation and report of the cause of the violation b.
-Report of the results of the rectification of the cause before resumption of importation
+(iii) Instructions, etc. to importers for the prevention of the recurrence

 In order for the prevention of the recurrence of violations, quarantine stations will require the importer who has violated the Act to report on the following: